mariadb-corporation/MaxScale/Documentation/Tutorials/MaxScale-Information-Schema.md

 ## Show servers

-The show servers command returns data for each backend server configured within the MaxScale configuration file.
-This data includes the current number of connections MaxScale has to that server and the state of that server as monitored by MaxScale.
+The show servers command returns data for each backend server configured within the MariaDB MaxScale configuration file.
+This data includes the current number of connections MariaDB MaxScale has to that server and the state of that server as monitored by MariaDB MaxScale.

 ```
 mysql> show servers;